-Flowserve business advisors also can provide a more holistic view of an operation and its performance relative to key industry measures through a Business Assessment.
+Flowserve business advisors are available to conduct Business Assessments to provide a more holistic view of an operation and its performance relative to key industry measures, in order to identify opportunities for improvement.